 We’ve said it many times before, but it bears repeating: No security vendor is going to be able to stop something 100 percent of the time.
 As many cybersecurity experts say, there is no silver bullet in security, so it’s important that you have patching, security-focused processes, multi-factor authentication (MFA), and other defense-in-depth practices.

-And as for Process Insights?
-Process Insights is now generally available to all new and existing partners!
+And as for Process Insights, our managed EDR capability?
+It’s now generally available to all new and existing partners!
 If you're a Huntress partner, please reach out to your account manager or support for more information.